USEPA/PRTR-QSTR-models/README.md

 ## 3. How to use

 ### 3.1.
-Data engineering module
+Data-driven module

+#### 3.1.1.
+Data preparation

-You can use each .py file in the data engineering module separately.
-However, the developed module enables to run the ETL pipeline using the main.py inside the [datan_engineering](https://github.com/jodhernandezbe/PRTR_transfers/tree/master/data_engineering) folder.
-Thus, follow the above steps:
+In order to run the data preparation, you should use the main.py file inside the [data_preparation](https://github.com/USEPA/PRTR-QSTR-models/tree/data-driven/data_driven/data_preparation).
+Follow the following steps:

 <ol>
    <li>